caocmai/Digit-Converter/README.md

 # digit-number-converter
-A simple Node module to convert a numeric number from 0 to 999999999999 into their corresponding English word format.
+A simple Node module to convert a numeric number from 0 to 999999999999 into its corresponding English word format.

-# Install
+## Install
 To install run: <br>
 `$ npm install digit-number-converter`

-# Usage
+## Usage
 ```javascript
 const converter = require("digit-number-converter")